CSSS/csss-site/README.md

     - [Location of model where emails are stored](#location-of-model-where-emails-are-stored)
     - [Django-mailbox](#django-mailbox)

-## Basic Instructions for Site set-up
+## Basic Instructions used for Site creation

 How the CSSS Site version 3 is being set up